Introducing Adaptive Continuous Adversarial Training (ACAT) to Enhance ML Robustness: Related Work

-Szegedy et al. \cite{szegedy2013intriguing} discovered that ML models can misclassify adversarial samples.
-Shortly afterward, Goodfellow et al. \cite{goodfellow2014explaining} introduced the Fast Gradient Sign Method (FGSM) adversarial attack, which inserts nearly imperceptible perturbations into accurately classified images, guided by the gradient of the cost function with respect to the input.
-Since then, adversarial attacks have continued to evolve, now containing multiple types and classes, becoming more diverse and effective while requiring less knowledge about the target model from the attacker.Evasion adversarial attacks, the primary focus of this letter, involve adding perturbations to input data with the intention of deceiving ML models during the decision-making process.
+Evasion adversarial attacks, the primary focus of this letter, involve intentionally subtly modifying inputs to ML models in a way that causes them to misclassify or produce incorrect outputs.
+By analyzing the model's gradients, attackers can make targeted changes to the input that push the model's decision toward a wrong classification.
 In contrast, adversarial training is a defensive strategy used to enhance the robustness of ML models against adversarial attacks by incorporating adversarial examples into the training dataset, exposing the model to these deceptive inputs during the training process \cite{abou2020evaluation} \cite{abou2020investigating}.